exssh/phpsploit-plugins/README.md

 ## Installation

-Each directory is an independent plugin, put it inside phpsploit's plugins directory and restart phpsploit, it should appear in the `help` menu.
+Each sub-directory is an independent plugin following the directory structure of phpsploit installation, put it inside phpsploit's plugins directory and restart phpsploit, it should appear in the `help` menu.